eusebijucgla/TD_Github/README.md

 ### How it works

-Just copy the link of the repository as HTTPS and paste it in the component `Repository URL`.
+Just copy the link of the repository as HTTPS and paste it in the component `Repository URL` and clone.

 ![](Documentation/pastelink.jpg)